 - Complete, sign, and submit an Evaluation Form for the student at the end of the semester for which the student is receiving credit.

 - The deadlines for students to submit the Internship Application Form are August 1 for Fall Semester, December 1 for Spring Semester, and May 1 for Summer Session.

 We also recommend you list your internship on Handshake and filter to select our students.
 When submitting your internship to the School of Information be sure to include:

-- Title: It helps students it the title is linked to a real job title.
-When they later apply for jobs the title can help to catch the eye potential employers.
+- Title: It helps students if the title is linked to a real job title.
+When they later apply for jobs, the title can help to catch the eye of a potential employer.

 - Site Supervisor: Who will guide or oversee the intern's work?
 (Please note that for our M.A.
 LIS-seeking graduate students this must be a certified librarian or archivist.)

 - Location: Please note that during COVID-19 we may only credit and advertise virtual / online internships.
 Please specify clearly if this will be a virtual/online internship.
 You may also include a physical location of site operations so students know where you are located physically; if you do include this, please list the city name and the state or country name.

 - Program Learning Objectives: What will the intern learn?
 This is sometimes negotiated with the student based on their existing skills.